apache/skywalking-eyes/README.md

   comment: on-failure

-# If you want to check dependencies' license compatibility, uncomment the following section
+# If you don't want to check dependencies' license compatibility, remove the following part
-# dependency:
+dependency:
-#   files:
+  files:
-#     - pom.xml           # If this is a maven project.
+    - pom.xml           # If this is a maven project.
-#     - Cargo.toml        # If this is a rust project.
+    - Cargo.toml        # If this is a rust project.
-#     - package.json      # If this is a npm project.
+    - package.json      # If this is a npm project.
-#     - go.mod            # If this is a Go project.
+    - go.mod            # If this is a Go project.
 ```

 #### Check License Headers